Home Assessments, Courtesy Supervision and Annual Guardianship Reports

 Annual Guardianship Reports

-At times, the juvenile court appoints a legal guardian for a child who have been abused or neglected and reunification with the child’s parent has been unable to be achieved.
+At times, the juvenile court appoints a legal guardian for a child who has been abused or neglected and reunification with the child’s parent has been unable to be achieved.
 In those cases, Arizona law requires that a home visit be made one year after the guardianship has been awarded to ensure the child is thriving and safe.
 Southwest Human Development provides DCS and the juvenile court with a report about child’s well-being and adjustment with families who were appointed as their guardians.

 Who is Eligible?

 All referrals must come from the Arizona ICPC Administration Office or the Arizona Department of Child Safety.